Frank Mount Pleasant: Later life and death

-After the war, Mount Pleasant settled in Buffalo, New York, not far from the Tuscarora reservation.
+After the war, Mount Pleasant settled in Buffalo, New York.
 He played several years of semi-pro football with the Buffalo All-Stars.
 The team included many former college stars, including Tall Chief, a teammate at Carlisle Indian School.
 Mount Pleasant worked odd jobs throughout the remainder of his life.
 He enjoyed playing the piano.

 His death in 1937 is a mystery, as two policemen found him unconscious on a Buffalo sidewalk.
 He died three days later at Emergency Hospital.
 Initial reports indicated that Mount Pleasant sustained a fractured skull, "possibly by violence."
-But the next day, Francis M. Kujawa, the Buffalo medical examiner, ruled the death the result of an accidental fall.
+But the next day, Francis M. Kujawa, the Buffalo medical examiner, ruled the death as the result of an accidental fall.

 Legacy and honors

 Mount Pleasant was posthumously inducted into the American Indian Athletic Hall of Fame (1973), the Hall of Fame at Indiana University of Pennsylvania (1998), and that of Dickinson College.
 In 2007 Chapman University in Southern California named a library after him.